Dharma Chakkaram

 Dharma Chakkaram is a 1997 Indian Tamil-language action drama film directed by K. S. Ravikumar and produced by Lakshmi Movie Makers.
 The film stars Vijayakanth, Rambha and Deepti Bhatnagar.
 It was released on 14 January 1997.

 Plot

-Chakkaravarthy, chief of the village manages the problems that ensue the villagers.
+Chakkaravarthy is a village chief who tries to solve villagers' problems.
 His past is marked by Vijayalakshmi whom he was supposed to marry.
 Arumugam, a jealous enemy of Chakkaravarthy, challenges him.
 Chakkaravarthy accepts it as long as he gives him something.
 Arumugam puts on a fight competition and would only surrender Vijayalakshmi to him in marriage, if he loses.
 Confident, she orders to win against Arumugam.
 But Chakkaravarthy loses and Vijayalakshmi sacrifices her life after marrying Arumugam.

 Entering the village Vijayalakshmi who has the same name as the older one.
 Vijayalakshmi is rebellious and defended by Chakkaravarthy when confronted by the villagers.
 When she is tortured by Arumugam's goons, Chakkaravarthy comes to her rescue.